Starlink for Digital Nomads 2026: Setup & Cost Guide

 The Reality Check

-Most digital nomads do not need Starlink.
+Most digital nomads don’t need Starlink.
 If you stay in cities and towns with decent WiFi and cellular coverage, an eSIM like Saily combined with a good travel router gives you reliable internet for a fraction of the cost.
-Starlink’s value proposition is specifically for nomads who venture beyond the reach of terrestrial internet — and those who cannot afford to be offline when the WiFi at their Airbnb stops working.
+Starlink’s value proposition is specifically for nomads who venture beyond the reach of terrestrial internet — and those who can’t afford to be offline when the WiFi at their Airbnb stops working.

 Choosing the Right Starlink Dish